 Some interactive aspects of the ONS website have been produced using Flash content.
 This content will not be accessible to all users.

-If you require any further information regarding accessibility, or have any suggestions, comments or complaints regarding the accessibility of this site, please feel free to contact us.
+If you need help finding our statistics, or have any suggestions, comments or complaints regarding the accessibility of this site, please contact us.

 Digital Publishing Division

 Office for National Statistics